Governance Chain

 You don't have to use the full chain for every piece of work.
 For ad hoc tasks, edikt's rules and hooks govern the session without PRD or spec.
 The chain is for features where traceability matters — where you need to verify that implementation matches intent.

 For new features, the chain is the right default.
-Tell Claude what you want to build, let it generate acceptance criteria, review and accept it, then proceed.
+Describe what you want to build, let the model generate acceptance criteria, review and accept it, then proceed.
+If the feature itself isn't defined yet, start earlier — with a brainstorm to explore it, or a discovery doc if it has unknowns worth resolving before writing requirements.